antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 }
 ```

-Thanks to the flexibility of the specification format, you can use any combination of properties, inputs, and outputs to create a custom node.
+Thanks to the flexibility of the specification format, you can use any combination of properties and interfaces to create a custom node.
 It is also readable and divided into distinct parts, so you can implement a process of automated specification generation into an external application.
 See the [External App Communication](external-app-communication) section to find out more.